mongodb/docs/source/includes/steps-deploy-sharded-cluster.rst

    .. step:: Open the Cluster Creation View.

-      Click the :guilabel:`Add` arrow in the top-right of the :guilabel:`Deployment` page.
-Select :guilabel:`New Cluster`
+      a.
+Click the :guilabel:`Add` arrow in the top-right of the page.

-      from the drop-down menu to open the :guilabel:`Create New Cluster` view.
+      #.
+Select :guilabel:`New Cluster` from the drop-down menu to open
+         the :guilabel:`Create New Cluster` view.

    .. step:: Configure Cluster-Wide Settings.